2AA4-W23/Urbanism-Cities/README.md

 ```

 Since A4 is a separate project from A2/A3, I didn't include generator commands as those would be redundant.
+**Note: each time island generator generates cities, cities will be randomly generated.
+For exact same mesh recall, use seed number to regenerate.

 ## Pathfinder